mdfarragher/TDP/setup/17/asa-workspace-deploy.md

-# Deploy your Azure Synapse Analytics workspace
+# Module 17 Lab setup

-## Pre-requisites for deployment
+## Prerequisites

 The following requirements must be met before the deployment:

-- A resource group (this will be provided during the deployment process).

-    >**IMPORTANT**
-    >
-    >In case you didn't create the resource group yourself, make sure your account has the `Owner` role on the resource group.
-    >
-    >Also, your account (i.e. the Azure AD account used to deploy the Azure Synapse Analytics workspace) must have permissions to create new resource groups in the subscription (this is required because Synapse Analytics requires an additional resource group to keep various hidden artifacts; this resource group is created during the deployment process).

-- A unique suffix to be used when generating the name of the workspace.
-All workspaces deployed using the templates in this repo are named `asagaworkspace<unique_suffix>`, where `<unique_suffix>` gets replaced with the value you provide.
-Make sure the unique suffix is specific enough to avoid potential naming collisions (i.e. avoid using common values like `01`, `1`, `test`, etc.).
-Make sure you remember the unique suffix as you need to use it for additional configuration once the Azure Synapse Analytics workspace deployment is complete.
-- A password for the SQL admin account of the workspace.
-Make sure you save the password in a secure location (like a password manager) as you will need to use it later.
 - A GitHub account to access the GitHub repository.
-- A Power BI Pro subscription attached to the Azure AD account you will use to setup the Synapse Analytics workspace.
+- A Power BI Pro subscription.
 In case you do not have a paid Power BI Pro subscription, you can get a 60 days trial by signing in to `https://powerbi.com` with your account and selecting `Try free`.
 - A Power BI Pro workspace (for details about creating a workspace in Power BI, see [Create the new workspaces in Power BI](https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-power-bi)).

-## Configure the Azure Cloud Shell

->**NOTE**
->
->If Cloud Shell is already configured, you can skip this section entirely and advance to [Deploy the Synapse Analytics workspace](#deploy-the-synapse-analytics-workspace).
+## Create a Resource Group

+In the Azure Portal, navigate to the Resource Groups overview page and create a new resource group.
+Give the group the following name: `techionista-dp203-m17`.

+## Create a File Share

+In the Azure Portal, navigate to the `techionista-dp203-m17` resource group and create a new storage account.
+Provide the following information:

+- **Subscription**: Choose your Azure Pass subscription.
+- **Resource Group**: Select `techionista-dp203-m17`.
+- **Region**: Select `West Europe`.

+Leave all other fields at their default settings and create the storage account.

-In the Azure Portal, navigate to your resource group and create a new storage account to be used in the Cloud Shell configuration process (make sure the resource type you create is `Storage account`).
-In the newly created storage account, select `File shares` (under the `File service` settings group) and create a new file share.
+When the storage account has been created, select `File shares` (under the `File service` settings group) and create a new file share named `cloud-shell-fileshare`.

+## Configure Azure Cloud Shell

-Next, select the Cloud Shell icon (located in the top right part of the page) and then select `PowerShell`:
+Select the Cloud Shell icon (located in the top right part of the page) and then select `PowerShell`:

 ![Cloud Shell configuration start](media/cloudshell-configure-01.png)

-Select your subscription under `Subscription` if it's not already selected, and then select `Show advanced settings`:
+Select your Azure Pass subscription under `Subscription` if it's not already selected, and then select `Show advanced settings`:

 ![Cloud Shell configuration advanced settings](media/cloudshell-configure-02.png)

 Provide values for the following fields:

-- **Cloud Shell region**: the same region as the region of your resource group.
+- **Cloud Shell region**: select `West Europe`.
-- **Resource group**: select `Use existing` and then select you resource group from the list.
+- **Resource group**: select `Use existing` and then select `techionista-dp203-m17` from the list.
 - **Storage account**: select `Use existing` and then select the storage account you created above.
-- **File share**: select `Use existing` and then select the file share you created above.
+- **File share**: select `Use existing` and then select the `cloud-shell-fileshare` file share you created above.

 Select `Attach storage` once all the values are in place.